shraddha375/sdram_controller/README.md

 Powered down means the clock is turned off and the SDRAM is powered at minimal standby voltage enough to keep the capacitors charged.

+Self-Refresh Module consists of:
+- Counter that measures a duration of ~15.5us for a single row refresh
+- A single counter that to keep track of different time periods: TRP and TRFC
+- FSM that changes states: IDLE -> PRECHARGE -> WAIT_TRP -> AUTOREFRESH -> WAIT_TRFC -> END

 <p align="center">
 <img src="https://github.com/shraddha375/sdram_controller/blob/main/images/image_34.jpg" width=100% height=100%>
 </p>